IPhoto: History

 On March 7, 2012, Apple CEO Tim Cook announced an iOS-native version of iPhoto alongside the third-generation iPad.

 On June 27, 2014, Apple announced that they would cease development of iPhoto and work on a transition to their new Photos app.
 On February 5, 2015 Apple included a preview of Photos with a beta release of OS X Yosemite.

 On April 8, 2015, Apple released OS X Yosemite 10.10.3, which included the new Photos app. iPhoto and Aperture were discontinued and removed from the Mac App Store, but can still be downloaded by users who previously purchased them.

 macOS Mojave 10.14 was the last version of macOS to officially support iPhoto.
-However, a third party application allows iPhoto to run on macOS Catalina and newer.
+A free, open-source application called Retroactive can modify iPhoto to enable it to continue running on macOS Catalina through macOS Sonoma.

 Features

 macOS version

 iPhoto is designed to allow the importing of pictures from digital cameras, local storage devices such as USB flash drives, CDs, DVDs and hardrives to a user's iPhoto Library.
 Almost all digital cameras are recognized without additional software. iPhoto supports most common image file formats, including several Raw image formats. iPhoto also supports videos from cameras, but editing is limited to trimming clips.

 After photos are imported, they can be titled, labeled, sorted and organized into groups (known as "events").
 Individual photos can be edited with basic image manipulation tools, such as a red-eye filter, contrast and brightness adjustments, cropping and resizing tools, and other basic functions. iPhoto did not, however, provide the comprehensive editing functionality of programs such as Apple's own Aperture, Adobe's Photoshop, Album) or GIMP.

 iPhoto offers numerous options for sharing photos.
 Photo albums can be made into dynamic slideshows, with the option to add music imported from iTunes.
 Photos can be shared via iMessage, Mail, Facebook, Flickr and Twitter.
 Creating and sharing iCloud Photostreams is possible as well. iPhoto is also able to sync photo albums to any iPod with a color display.
 These iPods might also have an audio/video output to allow photos to be played back, along with music, on any modern television.
 Additionally, photos can be printed to a local printer, or, in certain markets, be sent over the internet to Kodak for professional printing. iPhoto users can order a range of products, including standard prints, posters, cards, calendars, and 100-page hardcover or softcover volumes, although such services are available only to users in certain markets.